PrinciplesDotDev/principles/core-logic-separate-from-framework.md

 ## How

 * Abstract code that is wrapped inside the framework to separate files
-* Use software engineering concepts such as domain-driven design to structure the code based on business requirements.
+* Use software engineering concepts such as domain-driven design to structure code based on business requirements.
-* Use design patterns and principles when designing a system. e.g. repository pattern, inversion of control, solid principles, etc...
+* Use design patterns and principles when designing a system. e.g. repository pattern, inversion of control, solid principles, etc.

 ## Basic example of abstracting code from a framework